 Two last suggestions... don't EVER go near this guy again and if you have paid him then get your money back...

 Thank you so much for the reply.
 And your advice definitely will be followed.

+I don't know why I didn't bother to look for certification.
+Very dumb of me.
+I found his gym at a site called Powerlifting Watch.
 He was cheaper than everybody else and seemed like he was eager in wanting to get me in-- he had called me multiple times after my initial talking to him about one day, at a future date, coming to see him at his gym and maybe joining.